LVivona/Gradio-Flow/README.md

 ### Frontend 🖥️
+- Node
+    - Append edges together
+        - (In the works) Connection API paramters; Allow people to use Gradio Flow as a module base platform

 - Node Menu
     - fixed some bugs from ``+ button`` for catching errors and wrong inputs
     - ``+ button`` now includes hugginface spaces, and gradio share